TheRealKaup/KTech/tutorials.md

 ## `Object::Move()`

+In practice, calculating collision in KTech is done by calling the `Object::Move()` function which processes the colliders in the space, determiens a move result, changes positions of objects and ends by calling "on-event"s.
+This means that

 This function is what makes things happen.

-It takes a single `Vector2D` parameter for the wanted movement direction.
+It takes a single `Point` parameter for the wanted movement direction.

 `Object::Move()`'s goal is to check if movement can be done, by processing the object's environment (inside `Object::parentLayer`), object by object, collider by collider. `Object::Move()` always concludes a successful movement which will lead to changing `Object::pos` accordingly, or a blocked movement which will lead to nothing happening.
 These 2 conclusions can mean:
 - Succesful movement: there is nothing is in the way, or, there is an object in the way and the moving object managed to push it, or, there is an object in the way and the moving object can go though it (overlap).